-This stunning spot in Arizona has shot to the top of many travelers’ domestic travel wish list this year – and for good reason.
-Sedona is known for its vistas of red rocks and awesome hiking trails, with photo-worthy formations every way you turn.
+Sedona is a stunning spot in Arizona that has shot to the top of many travelers' domestic travel wish list this year – and for good reason.
+Full of fun activities and things to do, Sedona is best known for its vistas of red rocks and awesome hiking trails, with photo-worthy formations every way you turn.

 While Phoenix is blazing hot, Sedona stays refreshingly cool in the north – a welcome temperature change, especially for hikers.
-And there are plenty of awesome spots to grab a bite or a drink to relax after a day of exploring.
+And there are plenty of awesome attractions and spots to grab a bite or a drink to relax after a day of exploring Sedona.

 So, what do you need to know before you head to this red rock wonderland?
 These are our absolute favorite things to do in Sedona.

 Sedona is located two hours north of Phoenix or just 45 minutes south of Flagstaff.
 Your best bet for getting to Sedona for less?
 Fly into Phoenix (PHX) and make the drive up.
 While Flagstaff (FLG) may be closer, it's also typically a much more expensive flight.

 We regularly find flights to Phoenix from every U.S. airport under $200 – and often under $100!
 Lately, we've seen flights as low as $58 roundtrip (and no, that's not on budget carriers!) for travel later this year:

 Want flight deal alerts like this from your home airport?
 Join Thrifty Traveler Premium!